 Imperva Product End-of-Life Information

-Imperva is focused on helping you deploy Imperva products effectively and efficiently.
-To assist you, Imperva has established an End-of-Life Policy for all Imperva hardware and software products.
-Imperva customers with a valid support and maintenance agreement are entitled to the benefits set forth by this policy.
+Imperva takes great care in helping customers deploy Imperva products as effectively and efficiently as possible.
+To assist our customers, Imperva has established an End-of-Life Policy for all Imperva Appliances and Software products.
+Only customers with Imperva products that are currently covered by a valid Support contract are entitled to the benefits set forth by the End-of-Life Policy.

-Imperva supports all software products for a minimum of two major versions.
-After two major versions have been released, Imperva will issue an EOL notification for the EOL software version.
-The EOL software version will reach End of Support (EOS) twelve months after the EOL notification date.
+Imperva is committed to providing Support for SecureSphere Software products (prior to version 12.0) for a minimum of two major Versions.
+After two subsequent major Versions have been released, Imperva will issue an EOL notification for the EOL Software Version.
+The EOL Software Version will reach End of Support (EOS) twelve months after the date of EOL notification.

-Software EOL Timeline Milestone Description General availability date Date the software version is released.
-First subsequent major version general availability date Date first subsequent major version is released.
-Second subsequent major version general availability date Date second subsequent major version is released.
-End-of-Life notification date Date Imperva announces the EOL for the software version.
-This notification will typically occur at the same time or soon after the second major subsequent version is released.
-End-of-Support date The last date support will be offered.
+Software EOL Timeline (SecureSphere releases prior to version 12) Milestone Description General availability date Date the Software Version is released.
+First subsequent major Version general availability date Date first subsequent major Version is released.
+Second subsequent major Version general availability date Date second subsequent major Version is released.
+End-of-Life Date Date Imperva announces the EOL for a Software Version.
+Notification of EOL will typically occur at the same time or soon after the second subsequent major Version is released.
+End-of-Support Date The last date Support will be offered.
 The Software EOS date occurs twelve months after the EOL notification date.
-Customer should upgrade to a supported version by this date.
+Customer should upgrade to a supported Version by the applicable EOS date.

-Imperva hardware models reach the end of product life due to market requirements, technological innovations or replacement by new, more advanced technology.
-To ensure smooth migration to new Imperva hardware platforms, Imperva will continue to support hardware 5 years after the last order date.
+Imperva hardware models reach the end of product life due to market requirements, technological innovations or replacement by products with new, more advanced technology.
+To ensure a smooth migration to new Imperva hardware platforms, Imperva will continue to support hardware 60 months after the last order date.
 The hardware EOL policy guidelines are:

-- Imperva will issue and End-of-Life Notification 90 days prior to the Last Order Date.
+- Imperva will issue an End-of-Life Notification 90 days prior to the Last Order Date.

 - Imperva will continue to support hardware products for 60 months after the Last Order Date.

-- During the 60 month period, repair services or replacement parts will be available for all appliances under valid maintenance contracts.
+- During that 60 month period, repair services or replacement parts will be available for all Appliances under valid maintenance contracts.

 Definition of Terms